TheUbMunster/stg-blog/memory-allocator.md

 ```

 Well, if/when we have a subsequent function call, deciding where to put the label for that function call to begin a new
-stack frame requires *checking* and *adding together* the lengths of these variably sized stack variables.
-Also, it
+stack frame requires *checking* and *adding together* the lengths of these variably sized stack variables[^11].
+Also,
-sucks that we have to even keep track of the size of these variables for these calculations on the stack, because that
+it sucks that we have to even keep track of the size of these variables for these calculations on the stack, because
-data might not be something the programmer cares about.
-If these arrays were known in compile time, we could just make
+that data might not be something the programmer cares about.
+If these arrays were known in compile time, we could just
-sure that all the assembly that gets generated does so in a way that's certain about the size of this variable, thus
+make sure that all the assembly that gets generated does so in a way that's certain about the size of this variable,
-relieving us of this extra work (which is the default behavior).
+thus relieving us of this extra work (which is the default behavior).
 If you wonder why classic C code often has
 compile-time buffer sizes, this is one reason why.

 This is starting to feel nasty, but it's the brand of nasty that compiler developers deal with, and it might be fair to